Hold onto Your Calculators, Payday Super Changes are Coming in 2026

 But payday super flips this system on its head.
 From July 2026, employers will be required to pay superannuation contributions within seven calendar days of each regular pay cycle.
 Whether you pay your team weekly, fortnightly, or monthly, their super needs to follow the same schedule.

 The Australian Government’s payday super legislation aims to ensure super to be paid on payday becomes the new normal across the country.
+This means your payroll processes will need to integrate superannuation guarantee payments with every regular pay run.

-Why the Australian Government Wants Payday Super
+Why the Australian Government wants payday super

 Casual and part-time workers are another big reason for the change.
 Under the current system, these employees often miss out on their superannuation guarantee payments entirely.
 Short-term contracts, irregular hours, and employment gaps mean their super gets forgotten in the quarterly shuffle.
+The proposed payday super changes aim to eliminate these late or missed payments.

 The numbers tell the story.
 A 25-year-old median income earner could be around $6,000 better off at retirement just by receiving their super payments more frequently rather than quarterly.

 Your team might not notice the difference once these new payday super rules kick in.
-If they’re super diligent about checking their super payments, they’ll see contributions appearing in their super accounts regularly instead of quarterly.
+If they’re super diligent about checking their super payments, they’ll see contributions appearing in their employees super accounts regularly instead of quarterly.

 For employees with irregular work patterns, this is huge news.
 Casual workers, contractors, and anyone with variable hours will have much better protection for their retirement savings.
 No more missed payments because they left a job just before the quarterly super deadline.
+The payday super regime ensures their super contributions flow into their employee’s super fund with every pay cycle.

 Now, let’s talk about what these payday super changes mean for your business operations.
 We won’t sugarcoat it: there are some serious considerations for small business owners to work through.